 Step 16.
 Check the insulin syringe for air bubbles.
 If you see bubbles, tap the insulin syringe barrel until the bubbles rise to the top of the syringe.
 Carefully push the plunger in to push only the air bubbles back into the vial.
 See Figure M.

 Step 17.
 Withdraw the entire 1 mL of medicine solution from the vial.
-Slowly withdraw the needle to keep the tip in the liquid until you get all the medicine solution out of the vial.
+If your dose of SOMAVERT is less than 1 mL, your healthcare provider will tell you how much medicine solution to withdraw.
+Slowly withdraw the needle to keep the tip in the liquid until you get all the medicine solution you need out of the vial.
 See Figure N.

 Set the syringe and needle on the table without anything touching the needle.